Early years funding updates

 -

-The summer amendment task is now available with a deadline of 23.59 on Sunday 31st August 2025.
+The spring amendment task will be issued this week with a deadline of 23.59 on Tuesday 31st March 2026.

-Please refer to the guidance below on to how to complete/amend your under 2s, 2-year-old and 3- & 4-year-old tasks.
+We have provided guidance below on how to complete/amend your tasks.

-- Please add children who will be newly eligible for funding in autumn term to the relevant task i.e. a child who will be claiming 3- & 4-year-old funding in September will need to be added to your 2-year-old summer amendment task.
+- Please add children who will be newly funded in summer term to the relevant task i.e. a child who will be claiming universal 3- & 4-year-old funding in April will need to be added to your 2-year-old spring amendment task.

-- Please check the dates of working entitlement codes to confirm eligibility.
+- Please check the date of working entitlement codes and eligibility as per our ‘Working Entitlement Update’

-Adding new children that have joined the setting, or that were missed at summer headcount:
+Adding new children that have joined the setting, or that were missed at spring headcount:

-- You must see evidence of eligibility for ‘targeted’ 2-year-old funding to be able to claim funding.
+- You must see evidence of eligibility for ‘early learning for 2-year-olds (also referred to as targeted’ 2-year-old funding) to be able to claim funding.
 The evidence will contain a ‘TYF878’ reference and the ‘earliest date to take up the funded place’.
 We recommend that you keep a copy on file in case of any query.

 - There must be a ‘WE’ icon in the funding column to allow hours to be entered into the working entitlement fields.

-- If the child has moved from, or is sharing hours with another setting, please contact the other provider and confirm their pattern of attendance, total hours claimed for summer and leaving date if appropriate including notice period (a maximum of 4 weeks notice on funded time).
-Please follow our Provider Process for children claiming Early Years Funding (amendment)
+- If the child has moved from, or is sharing hours with another setting, please contact the other provider and confirm their pattern of attendance, total hours claimed for spring and leaving date if appropriate including notice period (up to 4 weeks allowed for funding) Please also refer to our Provider Process for children claiming Early Years Funding (amendment)

 If the child started with you after headcount week, please record ‘0’ in the weekly columns and add the hours claimed for the funding period as follows: